itpp-labs/misc-addons/web_tour_extra/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-	  This module is not maintainable since Odoo 10.0
+	  This module is not maintained since Odoo 10.0